 If there are foods you really can’t resist, and you know you will eat them (or overeat them) if they are in the house, then consider not buying them.
 If it’s not in your freezer/pantry/cupboard, you won’t be able to reach for it when you’re looking for that late-night snack.
 As the old saying goes, “Out of sight, out of mind.”

-What does a healthy eating plan look like?
+So what DOES a healthy eating plan look like?

 - Including 100% whole wheat bread (or other 100% whole-grain bread), oatmeal, whole-wheat pasta, or other grain/legume-based pasta.